nubenetes/awesome-kubernetes/README.md

 * [dzone.com: Jenkins Pipeline - Software Delivery Made Easy](https://dzone.com/articles/jenkins-pipeline-software-delivery-made-easy) Jenkins 2.0 has focused on solving the problem for organizations wanting to continuously deliver software.
 * [dzone.com: Jenkins Configuration as Code: Need for Speed! 🌟🌟🌟🌟](https://dzone.com/articles/jenkins-configuration-as-code-need-for-speed)
     * https://github.com/jenkinsci/configuration-as-code-plugin
+* [Dzone: Running Jenkins Server With Configuration-as-Code 🌟🌟🌟](https://dzone.com/articles/running-jenkins-server-with-configuration-as-code) Take a look at the new plugin for Jenkins that allows you to to create pipelines using YAML!
+Let's check out the details and examples.
 * [jenkins.io - Tuning Jenkins GC For Responsiveness and Stability with Large Instances 🌟🌟🌟](https://jenkins.io/blog/2016/11/21/gc-tuning/)
 * [dzone.com: How to Set Up Scalable Jenkins on Top of a Kubernetes Cluster 🌟🌟🌟](https://dzone.com/articles/how-to-setup-scalable-jenkins-on-top-of-a-kubernet)
 * [devops.com: Kubernetes Jenkins Master-Slave: Scaling the Scalability Issue](https://devops.com/kubernetes-jenkins-master-slave-scaling-the-scalability-issue/)